Husky-Navigation-Services/Husky-Navigation/README.md

 1. We have two options for running the Front-End code:
 -	Go to: https://huskynavigation.azurewebsites.net
 -	Open the Front-End code (i.e., the index.html file) in the browser with either the file or HTTP protocol.
 (HTTP protocol is recommended here.
 VS Code has a Live Server extension which makes this quite simple.)
-2. [If option 2 is chosen] Open the Back-End code in any code editor.
+2. Open the Back-End code in any code editor.
 Run “Server.java.”
 If there is a BindException when run, this means the Port 8000 is already used on your computer.
 If closing and re-opening the code editor, and re-running “Server.java” and the Front-End code fails, then change any instance of “8000” to some other port on your computer and do the same on the Front-End index.html file.
 Re-run.
 Repeat these steps if it fails again, though we expect it will work on the first attempt.

 Thank you and enjoy!